Tomateros de Culiacán

 The Tomateros de Culiacán (Culiacán Tomato Growers) are a professional baseball team in the Mexican Pacific League based in Culiacán, Sinaloa.
-The Tomateros have won thirteen league titles and two Caribbean World Series in 1996 and 2002.
+The Tomateros have won thirteen league championships and two Caribbean World Series in 1996 and 2002.
 The team was founded in 1965 as part of the Sonora-Sinaloa League.

 History

 Professional baseball in Culiacán dates back to 1945, when the first team was created the Tacuarineros.
 This club played in the now-defunct Liga de la Costa del Pacífico (Pacific Coast League).
 Tomateros de Culiacán was founded in 1965 and started playing in the Liga de la Costa (Coastal League), this league is also now defunct.

 The Tomateros won their most recent championship on January, 30th 2021(2020-21 season).
 They defeated the Naranjeros de Hermosillo in seven games, bringing their total to 13 championships.
 It also marked the second time in their history that they won consecutive titles.